SECTION F | STUDENT

 - Withdraw a student from all currently enrolled coursework without refund of tuition

 and fees.
 No student who has been withdrawn for disciplinary reasons shall be permitted

 on the College campus during the period in which the student is ineligible to return

-without prior written approval from the Dean of Students or the Vice President for
+without prior written approval from the Vice President for Student Services.